-But some believe that the SPD could change its mind, perhaps under pressure from Steinmeier, himself a former SPD foreign minister who served under Merkel.
-The party's leadership was in talks on Monday morning.
+Some still believe that the SPD could change its mind, perhaps under pressure from Steinmeier, himself a former SPD foreign minister who served under Merkel.

 Others felt the FDP could yet be prevailed upon to return to the negotiating table.
 The price for either party to change its mind could be the departure of Merkel, who for 12 years has been a symbol of German stability, leading Europe through the euro zone crisis.

 Greens leader Kathrin Goering-Eckardt said she expected fresh elections.